ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: Biographies

 \begin{IEEEbiographynophoto}{\dpattison} received a B.S. in Engineering Science and Mechanics from the Virginia Polytechnic Institute and State University in 2012.
 She is a Software Engineer in the Scientific Support and Archive (SSA) group at NRAO.
 She leads the efforts in upgrading the ODS API to the FastAPI framework. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{\vcatlett} received the B.S. degree in Physics and Mathematics from the University of Texas at Dallas in 2022.
-She was a Software Engineer at GBO.
-She helped to prototype the GBT Data Sender for the ODS system. \end{IEEEbiographynophoto}
+They were a Software Engineer at GBO.
+They helped to prototype the GBT Data Sender for the ODS system. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{\alawson} received the B.A. degree in Physics from the University of Virginia in 2015.
 He is a Scientific Data Analyst in the ESM group at NRAO.
 He contributes in planning and analyzing coordinated VLA observation tests with SpaceX. \end{IEEEbiographynophoto}